Destiner/ethcall/README.md

 > This package requires ethers V6.
 If you use ethers V5, you need to install ethcall V5.

+> This package uses [Import Assertions](https://github.com/tc39/proposal-import-attributes#import-attributes), which is supported by Vite 4+, Rollup 3+, and Node 16+.

 > This package is a pure ESM package.
 Follow [this guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for more info.

 ## API